Higher rank partial and false theta functions and representation theory

 \begin{enumerate}[labelsep=1em]

-\item Presently, it seems difficult to completely describe behavior of ${\rm qdim}[W^0(p,\mu)_Q]^\epsilon$ outside the ${\rm Re}(\epsilon_i)<0$ half-space, even if the root lattice is of type $A$.
-In fact, already in the rank one case \cite{CMW} we noticed several nontrivial phenomena that have to handled with care, including Stokes lines, imaginary axis, fuzzy lines; these special (real) one-dimensional domains were later worked out in \cite{BFM}.
-We hope to return to this problem in our future publications, at least for the $A_2$ root lattice in full generality.
+\item Presently, it seems difficult to completely describe behavior of ${\rm qdim}[W^0(p,\mu)_Q]^\epsilon$ outside the ${\rm Re}(\epsilon_i)<0$ orthant, even if the root lattice is of type $A$.
+In fact, already in the rank one case \cite{CMW} we noticed that inside ${\rm Re}(\epsilon)>0$ nontrivial (sub)regions have to handled with care, including Stokes lines, imaginary axis, "fuzzy" lines.
+These special one dimensional (over reals) domains were later worked out in \cite{BFM}.
+We hope to return to this problem in our future publications, at least for the $A_2$ root lattice for all values of $\epsilon_1$ and $\epsilon_2$.

 \item Note that our formula for regularized quantum dimensions (\ref{qdim-discrete}) is closely related to quantum dimension formulas for the WZW model of $ADE$-type.
 More generally, it is known that for an affine Kac-Moody Lie algebra of type $X^{(1)}_n$, the formula for the quantum dimension of $L(\ell \Lambda_0)$-module $L(\ell, \lambda)$ is given by ${\rm qdim}(L(\ell,\lambda))=\chi_{\lambda}\left(- \frac{(\lambda,\rho)}{\ell + h^\vee}\right)$.
 Here $\ell \in \mathbb{N}$ is the level.
 We expect that, as in the $\frak{sl}_2$ case corresponding to the $(1,p)$-singlet algebra \cite{CMW}, regularized quantum dimensions in a certain infinite subregion in ${\rm Re}(\epsilon_i)>0$ capture correctly the fusion ring of the corresponding WZW models at level $p-h^\vee$.
 Notice that the condition $p \geq h^\vee$ seems to be important to make a link with affine Lie algebras.
-This condition might be related to non-vanishing of the regularized quantum dimensions in the same domain. \end{enumerate}
+This condition might be related to non-vanishing of the regularized quantum dimensions. \end{enumerate}

-\begin{remark} {\em We should mention that that the case $\epsilon=0$ (the usual quantum dimension) has to be handled differently as it corresponds to a point on the product of imaginary axes that we removed at the very start.
-However, it was already proven in \cite{BM2}
+\begin{remark} We finish with a comment that for $\epsilon=0$ (the usual quantum dimension) computation has to be done differently as it corresponds to a point on the product of imaginary axes that we removed at the very start.
+But this case was already proven in \cite{BM2}:

 while for typicals